So any college football fan can agree, this debate shows itself numerous times throughout the course of a season.

 Step 6: The Rationale

 Take a step back, think about this scenario.
 Who loses here?
-We’ll wait… The answer is nobody.
+I’ll wait… The answer is nobody.

-The ‘other 5’ conferences finally have an opportunity to compete in one.
+In addition to the five conference champions, power conferences likely receive six additional playoff bids, meanwhile the ‘other 5’ finally have an opportunity to compete in one.

-The NCAA will bring in big money with the slightly extended season (not to mention additional playoff games).
+The NCAA will bring in big money with a slightly extended season (not to mention additional playoff games).